vitormd/guides/style/git/README.md

+#Git Rules
-#Using Git well to make your repos maintainable
+A guide to make your repos maintainable

 - TO DISCUSS WITH THE TEAM
 Prefix the branch name with your initials.